-The choices of clothesline styles have grown and some are quite stylish.
-You may even be able to install an outdoor drying rack that attaches to a flat surface and folds away to surprisingly like a plant trellis!
+The choices in types of clotheslines have grown over the years and some are quite stylish.
+One of the best choices is the Brabantia Rotary Dryer because it can be collapsed when not in use, the height is adjustable, and the lines spin to you so you don't have to move the laundry basket as you work.
+You may even choose to install an outdoor drying rack that attaches to a flat surface and folds away to look surprisingly like a plant trellis.

 If your neighborhood has banned outdoor clotheslines citing they are unsightly, you can still reap the benefits of line drying by using an indoor clothesline or indoor collapsible folding rack.